Don't see your question listed below?

 If you want to bring your children along to your assigned volunteer project, and you’re unsure if your project allows youths, ask your project staff supervisor as they will know best.

-In order to log volunteer hours for your children, you will have to create a separate volunteer profile for them.
+In order to log volunteer hours for your children, you will have to create a separate volunteer profile for them and sign a waiver on their behalf.
 On the sign-up form you will come to a question that asks if you want to work with specific CPW staff or volunteers: Here you should list your name and state that you are the parent.
 Once we receive their application, we will be able to register them for the same projects you are registered for.
 They will then be able to volunteer and record their hours.

 Sign up for the camp host - parks, hatcheries, and wildlife areas statewide opportunity or for a site specific camp host opportunity.
 In the comments, specify what parks or sites you are interested in and include as many details as you can (i.e., full hookups needed for your camper or other preferences).